 Chambers is registered with the ICO as a Data Controller for the personal data that it holds and process as a barrister's chambers.
-It is registered in the identity of its Head of Chambers, Stephen Hockman QC.
-Its registered address is Chambers of Stephen Hockman QC, 6 Pump Court, Temple, London, EC4Y 7AR and its registration number is Z5864317
+It is registered in the identity of a Head of Chambers, Stephen Hockman KC.
+Its registered address is Six Pump Court Chambers, The Chambers of Stephen Hockman KC and Mark Watson KC, 6 Pump Court, Temple, London, EC4Y 7AR and its registration number is Z5864317.